thegetty/ancientlamps/source/abbreviations-and-notes.html.md

 References to “cat./cats.” are cross-references to entries in the present catalogue.
 References to “cat. no./nos.” refer to other catalogues.

-An “ovo pattern” is a motif often found on the base of African second-century-a.d. lamps.
+An “ovo pattern” is a motif often found on the base of African second-century-A.D. lamps.
 It consists of two small circles linked by a V-shaped design.
 None of these parts is a letter.
 This motif is repeated three times evenly displayed between two circular lines.
 For slight variations, see Bussière 2000 (p.
 235, nos.
 76–78).
 The pattern may be specific to some workshops.

 **[Add an explanation of what “place of manufacture or origin” means]**